Anti-Federalist Papers: Structure and content

 The Anti-Federalist papers were written over a number of years and by a variety of authors who utilized pen names to remain anonymous, and debates over authorship continue to this day.
 Unlike the authors of The Federalist Papers, a group of three men working closely together, the authors of the Anti-Federalist papers were not engaged in an organized project.
 Thus, in contrast to the pro-Constitution advocates, there was no one book or collection of Anti-Federalist Papers at the time.
 The essays were the product of a vast number of authors, working individually rather than as a group.
-Although there is no canonical list of Anti-Federalist authors, major authors include Cato (likely George Clinton), Brutus (likely either Melancton Smith, Robert Yates or perhaps John Williams), Centinel (Samuel Bryan), and the Federal Farmer (either Melancton Smith, Richard Henry Lee, or Mercy Otis Warren).
+Although there is no canonical list of Anti-Federalist authors, major authors include Cato (likely George Clinton), Brutus (likely either Melancton Smith, Robert Yates or perhaps John Williams), Centinel (Samuel Bryan), and the Federal Farmer (Elbridge Gerry, although previously thought to be Melancton Smith, Richard Henry Lee, or Mercy Otis Warren).
 Works by Patrick Henry and a variety of others are often included as well.

 Until the mid-20th century, there was no united series of Anti-Federalist papers.
 The first major collection was compiled by Morton Borden, a professor at Columbia University, in 1965.
 He "collected 85 of the most significant papers and arranged them in an order closely resembling that of the 85 Federalist Papers".
 The most frequently cited contemporary collection, The Complete Anti-Federalist, was compiled by Herbert Storing and Murray Dry of the University of Chicago and published in 1981.
 At seven volumes and including many pamphlets and other materials not previously published in a collection, this work is considered, by many, to be the authoritative compendium on the publications.

 Considering their number and diversity, it is difficult to summarize the contents of the Anti-Federalist papers.
 Generally speaking they reflected the sentiments of the Anti-Federalists, which Akhil Reed Amar of the Yale Law School generalized as: a localist fear of a powerful central government, a belief in the necessity of direct citizen participation in democracy, and a distrust of wealthy merchants and industrialists.
 Essays with titles such as "A Dangerous Plan of Benefit Only to The 'Aristocratick Combination and "New Constitution Creates a National Government; Will Not Abate Foreign Influence; Dangers of Civil War And Despotism" fill the collection, and reflect the strong feelings of the authors.

 In the table below, a selection of Anti-Federalist papers have been contrasted with their Federalist counterparts.